FlamingShali/React-levels-quiz/README.md

 ## Notes

 - After checking an answer, you will be not able to change it again, no timer for now
+- You can share your thoughts about this Quiz and potential improvements by contacting me
+- I am still improving this Quiz

+⭐ Support the Project

+If you find this Quiz helpful, don't forget to star 🌟 the repository and share it with fellow developers!

+Happy Learning and Coding!